 |OCCUPATION||seiyuu (voice actor), singer, radio host|

 Before Midorikawa reached the legend status he now has, he was taking his first steps in something completely aside from the seiyuu business.
 He was part of a theatre troupe that made more than 2 shows a day throughout Japan.
-Using that experience Midorikawa decided to enroll at Aoni’s seiyuu school in Tokyo since he knew some of his favorite voice actors from the Gundam series were from this company.
+Using that experience, Midorikawa decided to enroll at Aoni’s seiyuu school in Tokyo since he knew some of his favorite voice actors from the Gundam series were from that company.
 Luckly he passed the audition and joined the school, from which he graduated later.
 He finally kicked off his seiyuu career in 1988, when he was only twenty years old.
 Coming from Tochigi, Midorikawa easily earned a spot in Aoni‘s roster and is still to this day, one of their most esteemed and talented members.

 80’s & early 90’s

 Debuting with a small role in 1988’s anime Kiteretsu Daihyakka, that year was little eventful.
 Unlike many seiyuu in the business, Midorikawa‘s lack of roles on his debut was soon covered by several roles in Dragon Ball Z in 1989 as well as participating in the classical shoujo Ranma 1/2.
 These two different poles in the spectrum were important for Midorikawa to showcase his range – he could be your typical bad guy as well as the guy next door in a blink of an eye.
 The following years were filled of cool type of characters in classical shoujo masterpieces such as the original Sailor Moon series, Marmalade Boy and Fushigi Yuugi – still a major hit in mainland China.